 How It Works

 Essentially your temporary car insurance is a separate policy.
 It doesn’t interfere with your existing annual car insurance.

-Temporary car insurance is generally easy to set up and requires less information than long term insurance.
-You’ll likely only need the name, address and driving license.
+Temporary car insurance is generally easy to set up and requires less information than long-term insurance.
+You’ll likely only need a name, address and driver’s license.
 As well as driving history, vehicle details, the effective date and coverage period.
 Once you sign up, your policy is effective immediately.

-As with long term car insurance coverage, shop around for the best rates with an insurer like Day Insure.
+As with long-term car insurance coverage, always shop around for the best rates with an insurer like Day Insure.
 And make sure you’re comparing apples to apples – similar coverage and duration.

-Overall, with short term car insurance, all of your bases are covered.
-Short term care insurance is an affordable option that offers you the peace of mind to drive hassle free.
+All in all, with short term car insurance, all of your bases are covered.
+It’s an affordable option that offers you (and other drivers under your policy) the peace of mind to drive hassle-free.

 Danielle is a travel finance strategist, writer, speaker and podcaster.
 She paid off $63,000 of student loan debt in 4 years, bought a house at 27 and has traveled to 26 countries.
 She refuses to let her financial responsibilities hold her back from living life on her own terms.